oldpocket/ARAIS/README.md

 ## Installation ##
 Quite straight forward.
 Get the code, copy it to your webserver, update the environment variables from the next section with ones that make sense for your setup and using the ```database.sql``` dump from the repository create a SQLite file called ```data.sqlite```.

-The database requirements is quite simple, so it's possible to port for a MySQL database.
+The database requirements is quite simple, so it's possible to port to a MySQL database.
 I have added some env variables in the next section.
 Small changes in the query db abstraction class will be necessary, but anyone with some PHP background should handle it.

 If you find any difficuties, let me know and we can update this document with more steps.